chrisgrieser/axelrod-prisoner-dilemma/README.md

 # axelrod-prisoner-dilemma
-Recreation of the prisoner's dilemma model from Axelrod's "Evolution of Cooperation"
+Recreation of the prisoner's dilemma model from Axelrod's "Evolution of Cooperation".

+Status: WIP